ahmed-ropstam/flutter_notes_task/lib/screens/readme.md

-keep all the screens here
+# This folder will have all the screens